FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 Replace the parameter `<YOUR_FUSIONAUTH_URL>` with the URL your FusionAuth instance is located at.
 Replace `<YOUR_FUSIONAUTH_APP_CLIENTID>`, and `<YOUR_FUSIONAUTH_APP_CLIENT_SECRET>` with the values you saved during the FusionAuth application setup earlier.

-This snippet of code sets up the oAuth parameters for the passport strategy.
-The strategy has a callback which is invoked when a successfull authorization and token call has been completed to FusionAuth.
-The FusionAuth client has a handy method to retreive a user by the JWT returned from the authorization process.
-We can use this to get the user, and return it the the passport strategy callback.
+This snippet of code sets up the OAuth parameters for the passport strategy.
+The strategy has a callback which is invoked when a successful authorization and token call has been completed to FusionAuth.
+The FusionAuth client has a handy method to retrieve a user by the JWT returned from the authorization process.
+We can use this to get the user, and return it to the passport strategy callback.
 This user will then also be passed to out session handler to save, and added to the `req` parameter in subsequent middleware handlers as `req.user`.
 To enable this, add the following code, below the code you just added:

 ```js
 passport.serializeUser(function (user, done) {